 Selecting ranking factors: That's when the most fun part begins so that we will get into more detail in the next paragraph.

 Available ranking factors

 Analyzing different ranking factors can help to discover trends or correlations for analyzed keywords.
 Trends will tell you what kind of on-page optimization is noticeable for the top 50 search results, and the data is presented in a chart.

 Surfer provides over 500 ranking factors separated into 6 main categories.

-Structure - a complete breakdown of the HTML.
-Separated into more precise categories helps you to see the difference that the number of characters, the amount of hidden text, or exact keywords can make.
-It includes analysis of query words, titles, strong/b usage, paragraphs, IMG alt tags, links, and many more.
+Structure - A complete breakdown of the HTML.
+Separated into more precise categories helps you see the difference the number of characters, the amount of hidden text, or exact keywords can make.
+It includes analysis of query words, titles, strong/b usage, paragraphs, IMG alt tags, links, etc.

-Quality - is the quality of top SERPs a critical factor when it comes to ranking in this particular niche?
+Quality - Is the quality of top SERPs a critical factor in ranking in this particular niche?
 Surfer gives you a summary of page speed determinants and an overview of their structured data.

-Media - take a look at this factor and see whether Google prefers to rank the best pages that are more about images and less about the text.
+Media - Look at this factor and see whether Google prefers to rank the best pages that are more about images and less about the text.

-The correlation indicator can be found under the little 📶 icon next to each one of the available ranking factors.
+The correlation indicator can be found under the little 📶 icon next to each available ranking factor.

-The correlation is there to tell you how strongly is a specific ranking factor connected to the rankings.
+The correlation tells you how strongly a specific ranking factor is connected to the rankings.
 Focusing on optimizing the factors with the higher correlation may bring you faster results than focusing on factors with little to no correlation.